jax-ml/jax/docs/developer.md

 The documentation building is controlled for the entire project by the [readthedocs JAX settings](https://readthedocs.org/dashboard/jax).
-The current settings trigger a documentation build as soon as code is pushed to the GitHub `master` branch.
+The current settings trigger a documentation build as soon as code is pushed to the GitHub `main` branch.
 For each code version, the building process is driven by the `.readthedocs.yml` and the `docs/conf.py` configuration files.